 Helena Lopes Braga is a Doctoral candidate in Comparative Gender Studies at Central European University, Budapest.

-Helena holds an MA (Best MA Award 2013/2014) and BA (Merit and Excellence Luiz Krus Award) in Musicology from the Faculty of Social and Human Sciences of the New University of Lisbon.
+Helena holds an MA (Best MA Award 2013/2014) and BA (Merit and Excellence Luiz Krus Award) in Musicology from the Faculty of Humanities and Social Sciences of the New University of Lisbon.
 She is a researcher of the Sociology and Musical Aesthetics Research Center (CESEM, FCSH-NOVA), where she co-founded NEGEM (Study Group on Gender and Music) and SociMus (Advanced Studies in Sociology of Music).
 Lopes Braga was vice-President of the Portuguese Society for Music Research (SPIM-PSMR) from 2013 to 2015.

 A trained classical musician and former music teacher, Helena has performed in various groups, bands and choirs of many genres mostly as a singer, but also as a pianist, since she was 15 years old.
 She has also studied drama and acted in several theater groups, since 2000.
-Helena Lopes Braga has released her 1st EP in 2017, "Sem", and she was part of CoLeGaS, an LGBT choir from Lisbon from 2012 until 2017.
+Helena Lopes Braga released her 1st EP in 2017, "Sem", and she was part of CoLeGaS, an LGBT choir from Lisbon from 2012 until 2017.